OOH OOH AAH AAH! A circus themed birthday party that kids and adults could enjoy.

 My favorite DIY details were naturally the ones that were the most challenging to make.... but really were "WOW" factors.
 The marquee letter "G" buffet centerpiece was made from foam core and cafe lights.The Curious George cake pops were a huge hit-- and almost too cute to eat!
 Almost.

 Hi!
 I'm a mom to an adorable toddler son (I may be biased there) and owner of Sweet Pea Parties....creating stylish celebrations for the sweet pea in your life.
-My work has been featured on Catch My Party, Kara's Party Ideas and Spoonful to name a few.
+My work has been featured on Catch My Party, Kara's Party Ideas, Red Tricycle, and Spoonful to name a few.
 When not putting my die-cutter in overdrive, you can usually find me making jewelry to fill my jewelry box or on Pinterest, pinning my dream closet.
 Mama always needs a new pair of shoes!